Azure SQL Database Hyperscale FAQ

 How much time would it take to bring in X amount of data to Hyperscale

-You can have a client application read data from Azure Storage and load data load into a Hyperscale database (just like you can with any other Azure SQL database).
+You can have a client application read data from Azure Storage and load data load into a Hyperscale database (just like you can with any other database in Azure SQL Database).
 Polybase is currently not supported in Azure SQL Database.
 As an alternative to provide fast load, you can use Azure Data Factory, or use a Spark job in Azure Databricks with the Spark connector for SQL.
 The Spark connector to SQL supports bulk insert.

 It is also possible to bulk read data from Azure Blob store using BULK INSERT or OPENROWSET: Examples of Bulk Access to Data in Azure Blob Storage.